dart-lang/site-www/src/_guides/language/analysis-options.md

 YAML is sensitive to whitespace&mdash;don't use tabs in a YAML file, and use 2 spaces to denote each level of indentation.

+Note: You might come across a `language:` tag in an analysis options file.
+This tag is used for testing experimental features.
+You can ignore it.

 ## Specifying strong mode

 The Dart language spec supports dynamic typing, allowing you to